erogers6264/menumoo/README.md

 ## Bugs and feature requests
 Have a bug or a feature request?
-Please e-mail me at erogers6264@gmail.com
+Please e-mail me at erogers6264@gmail.com or fork and implement yourself!
+Pull requests welcome.

 ## Creators
 Ethan Rogers, Udacity